process-engine/consumer_api_meta/samples/01_internal_process_engine/README.md

 - `npm install`
 - `npm run build`

-Also make sure that the connection settings for postgres are accurate!
+Also make sure that the connection settings to your postgres instance are accurate!
 You can find the postgres config file at the following location:
 `config/demo/data_sources/postgres.json`.